seeraven/make4py/README.md

 ## Usage

-To use this framework, you should add it as a git submodule to your repository.
+To use this framework, you should add it as a git submodule to your repository:

+    $ git submodule add https://github.com/seeraven/make4py .make4py
+    $ git commit -m "feature: Added make4py submodule."

 [pyInstaller]: https://pyinstaller.org/en/stable/